keptn/lifecycle-toolkit/docs/docs/components/lifecycle-operator/webhook.md

 keptn.sh/workload: "some-workload-name"
 ```

-The mutation consists in changing the scheduler used for the deployment
+The mutation either replaces the scheduler
-with the Keptn Scheduler, or adding the
+with the Keptn Scheduler, or adds the
 [Scheduling Gate](https://keptn.sh/stable/docs/components/scheduling/#keptn-scheduling-gates-for-k8s-127-and-above).
 The webhook then creates a workload and app resource for each annotated resource.
 You can also specify a custom app definition with the annotation: